vivek700/markdown-editor/README.md

 # Acknowledgments

-- Thanks to the creators of Svelte, Marked, and Highlight.js for their awesome libraries.
+- Thanks to the creators of Svelte, and Marked for their awesome libraries.